scicomp-durham/COMP52315/site/content/exercises/exercise04.md

 of `likwid-bench`.
 {{< /exercise >}}

-{{< exercise >}}
-Compute the peak floating point throughput of a compute node.
-A single core on the Hamilton nodes runs at 2.9GHz and can issues two double precision FMAs (fused multiply-add instructions) per cycle.
+{{< exercise >}} Compute the peak floating point throughput of a compute node.
+The maximum frequency of a single core of a compute node of Hamilton is 3.35GHz, and in ideal conditions each core can issues two double-precision FMAs (fused multiply-add instructions) per cycle.
 {{< /exercise >}}

 {{< exercise >}}